HCPS-OTIS/tools/templates/chromebooks.md

 ## keyboard

 Bad keyboard
 Keyboard keys no longer registered by device.
 Keys mechanically function with no sign of physical damage.
 Reseated internal ribbon cable.
+Keyboard key no longer registered by device.
+Key mechanically functions with no sign of physical damage.
+Reseated internal ribbon cable.
 Keys occasionally typing multiple times.
 Keys mechanically function with no sign of physical damage.
 Reseated internal ribbon cable.

 ## touchpad